claygod/queue/README.md

 so it is necessary to organize the code in the operation of the library so that the addition was mainly in the tail queue.

-Note in parallel execution speed is decreased.
+Note: in parallel execution speed is decreased.
 If desired, you can artificially remove the parallelism in the calling code with a code `runtime.GOMAXPROCS(1)`

 ```